sagemath/trac_to_gh/Issue 9347.md

 # Issue 9347: change c_lib/include/gmp_globals.h to have sage_ prefix

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9347

 Original creator: was